An ISO/IEC 17025:2017, ISO/IEC 17020:2012 Accredited, DIFE Approved & ISO 9001:2015 Certified Laboratory | +8801730474822 | tm.qcsbd@gmail.com

 Why Temperature Matters

 Temperature can influence the accuracy and stability of measurement instruments.
-Variations in temperature can cause materials to expand or contract, leading to changes in their dimensions, which in turn affect their accuracy.
+Temperature variations can cause materials to expand or contract, leading to changes in their dimensions, which in turn affect their accuracy.
 For this reason, maintaining a consistent temperature within a calibration laboratory is paramount.

 Optimal Temperature Range

-The ideal temperature range for a calibration laboratory typically falls within 20°C to 25°C (68°F to 77°F).
+The ideal temperature range for a calibration laboratory typically falls between 20°C and 25°C (68°F and 77°F).
 This range provides a stable environment that minimizes temperature-related errors.
 Fluctuations within this range should be kept to a minimum to ensure precision in measurements.

 Temperature Monitoring and Control